NxPKG/khulnasoft-docs/content/r2/api/s3/presigned-urls.md

 }
 ```

-Cloudflare Workers currently have some limitations that you may need to consider:
+Khulnasoft Workers currently have some limitations that you may need to consider:

 * You cannot upload more than 100 MiB (200 MiB for Business customers) to a Worker.
 * Enterprise customers can upload 500 MiB by default and can ask their account team to raise this limit.